Introduction

 Let’s say you work on an application built on top of PostgreSQL.

-You’ve made sure your schema have appropriate updated_at
+You’ve made sure your schema have appropriate updated_at and

-columns.
+created_at columns.
 And then there comes an error report that

 requires you to figure out when a value in a row in one of your tables